Berkeley-MDes/tdf-fa24-aaryharkareberkeley/README.md

 Speculation:
 Laser cutting's accessibility and flexibility make it ideal for personalizing small items like accessories, potentially transforming how people approach custom merchandise.
 In a world where consumers increasingly value personalization, tools like laser cutters could drive the popularity of DIY production for unique, self-designed items.
 This shift could encourage a broader movement toward consumer-designed products, with more people creating and customizing goods from home, further democratizing design and production.
 </br>
-Acrylic material used for laser cutting with failures and final cut
+Acrylic material used for laser cutting with failures and final cut</br></br>
 <img width="400" alt="Acrylic material used for laser cutting with failures and final cut" src="assets/week_2_img.jpeg">

 </br>